ph1go/eth2_daily_tracker/README.md

 ============

 Extract the files into their own folder and either install `sqlalchemy` and `requests` yourself or run `pip/pip3 install -r requirements txt`.
-Run eth2_daily_tracker.py from a CLI environment (Command Prompt or PowerShell in Windows or any Linux terminal) to see the modes of operation.
+Run `python/python3 eth2_daily_tracker.py -h` from a CLI environment (Command Prompt or PowerShell in Windows or any Linux terminal) to see the modes of operation.

 Modes of operation
 ==================